Anthurium clarinervium, commonly known as Cardboard Anthurium in its native Mexico, is an easy-to-care plant.

 You can primarily prune back your Anthurium clarinervium once in 1-2 years during fall or the end of the summer.

-Timely pruning old, dead foliage, flowers, and buds will encourage thicker foliage.
+Timely pruning of old, dead foliage, flowers, and buds will encourage thicker foliage.

-- Put on safety goggles, gloves and makes as the plant is toxic.
+- Put on safety goggles and gloves, and makes it seem as if the plant is toxic.

-- Prune only dead and discolored foliage, buds, flowers, and stems.
+- Prune only dead and discolored foliage, buds, flowers, and stems with decontaminated tools.

 - Ensure to prune off damaged leaves, flower buds, and specific branches.

 Choose a pot that is 2 inches larger than the size of the root ball.
-Otherwise, you can grow a medium-size plant in an 8-10 inches pot.
+Otherwise, you can grow a medium-sized plant in an 8-10 inches pot.

 A smaller pot might choke the plant.
 And, if the pot is large, it might take a long time for the soil to dry.